Mr. Church

 Mr. Church is a 2016 American drama film directed by Bruce Beresford and written by Susan McMartin.
 The film stars Eddie Murphy as the title character with Britt Robertson, Xavier Samuel, Lucy Fry, Christian Madsen and Natascha McElhone also starring.
 The movie is based on the short story "The Cook Who Came to Live with Us" written by McMartin and based on her life.
 The film centers around a cook who becomes a caretaker and father figure to three generations of women over the years.
 This was Murphy's first film role in four years.

 The film debuted on April 22, 2016, at the Tribeca Film Festival and was released on September 16, 2016, by Cinelou Releasing and Freestyle Releasing.
-Mr. Church received generally negative reviews from critics, although Murphy's performance was mostly praised.
+Mr. Church received generally negative reviews from critics, although Murphy's performance was mostly praised, and the film received a more favorable reception from audiences.